RedTopper/3DS-Homebrew-Menu-Wiki/Icon-backgrounds.md

 #Icon backgrounds
 The backgrounds for grid icons can be customised.
 This includes the icon for the cart launcher.
-The files must be placed
+Icon background files must all be PNG format and should be placed within the theme directory.
+They can contain transparency, and this is recommended for the best visual effect (such as rounded corners).